 A FOODIE DAY OF INDULGENCE

-The Cape Winelands is amongst some of the most scenic in the world.
+The Cape Winelands is amongst some of the most scenic in the world. and Paarl is one of the regions you must visit, especially if you are a foodie.
 It’s difficult to know where to start as you are spoilt for choice.
 Officially there are 18 wine routes and 2 brandy routes to choose from throughout the Winelands region.
 Each of the wine routes has its own personality and has a host of options to explore.

 The Cape Winelands is a year round destination.
 In spring the new growth emerges a vibrant limey green in colour, in summer the vines are a verdant green.
 Autumn turns the leaves to reds and gold, a photographers dream, whilst in winter the vines provide a stark contrast to the landscape.
 Harvest normally takes place January to March depending on the type of grapes being harvested.